Sellers Listing Contract Explained

 Section H is all about Agency, which is the fiduciary or confidential and highly-trusted relationship between the seller and me.
 Once the relationship is established in writing or otherwise, by Indiana law, I owe you the duties of care, obedience, loyalty, disclosure, accounting and confidentiality regarding the sale of your property.

-In some circumstances we may enter into a Limited Agency relationship, if I have a buying client who wants to purchase your house.
+In some circumstances we may enter into a Limited Agency relationship, if I have a buying client who wants to purchase your house and is not represented by another Realtor.
 Because I will be privy to confidential information for both you, the seller, and my buyer, and because I will benefit financially from both of you it is thought that I have ‘limited agency.’
 Item 3 clearly outlines confidential information that I am forbidden to disclose to either party during a Limited Agency transaction.
+And, if a ‘limited agency’ situation arrises, all participating parties must agree to move forward in that capacity.

 Included in the Century 21 Scheetz office paperwork we will review Agency again.